The Management Team

 Mr. Ghosh oversees complex data development studies and processes for data management and delivery into the operational work flow of ImageCat’s broad client base, focusing on data solutions that are unique and useful in the global market place.
 Mr. Ghosh has a Masters degree in Urban Planning from the University of Southern California’s (USC) School of Policy, Planning and Development (SPPD).

-Mr Graf is Vice President of Engineering and manages the SeismiCat seismic risk management system at ImageCat.
-He is a registered Professional Engineer (Civil) with 35 years of experience in structural engineering and earthquake risk analyses for individual buildings, portfolios, and lifeline structures.
+Mr. Graf is Vice President of Engineering and manages the SeismiCat seismic risk management system at ImageCat.
+He is a registered Professional Engineer (Civil) with more than 40 years of experience in structural engineering and earthquake risk analyses for individual buildings, portfolios, and lifeline structures.
 Clients include owners, lenders, property insurers and brokers, government agencies, municipal bond rating agencies and insurers.